Xoscore/ARM_core/README.md

 # Globals configuration

 **LIST_ENGINES** and **LIST_FORMAT** -
-This is just list, what this program can do, to additional improvement
+This is just list, what this program can do, to additional improvement.

 **MIN_MAX_TIME** and **MIN_MIN_TIME** - I do not know the exact limitation of min/max time - it make sense to make it positive, but maybe someone want to change it

-**MAX_LINES_OUTPUT** - Too large response is bad for console and, actually, does not make sense, so I limit it here by 100 Although, it is directly overwriten by limit option from user
+**MAX_LINES_OUTPUT** - Too large response is bad for console and, actually, does not make sense, so I limit it here by 100.
+Although, it is directly overwriten by limit option from user.

-**BOOL_WITH_KEY_CHECK** - I use standard way to feed the key to client, but it is possible to keep only one key this way In additional, maybe someone want to run it from PC without key (but know it from other source) So, with this option to True, it is possible to feed the key in console directly
+**BOOL_WITH_KEY_CHECK** - I use standard way to feed the key to client, but it is possible to keep only one key this way.
+  In additional, maybe someone want to run it from PC without key (but know it from other source).
+  So, with this option to True, it is possible to feed the key in console directly.

-**BOOL_WITH_FILE_OUTPUT** - There is no any sign of file output in requirements, but I think that it is much better this way Change this option to True - will add '--file' option to parser If this file option does not presented, nothing will change in behavior of program at all (same limits and output to console) But if use it like '--file report_1', it write file instead of console output - and this time without any limitation (500k from nasdq table is fine)
+**BOOL_WITH_FILE_OUTPUT** - There is no any sign of file output in requirements, but I think that it is much better this way.
+Change this option to True - will add '--file' option to parser.
+If this file option does not presented, nothing will change in behavior of program at all (same limits and output to console).
+But if use it like '--file report_1', it write file instead of console output - and this time without any limitation (500k from nasdq table is fine)

-**BOOL_WITH_MAP** - The 'hive' engine return 'map' in response I spent some time to understand why, but not get any info not in docs, not in library So, I just exclude it from result, but leave an option to get it back again Also it was made bad way, by 'dict' type, so any dict in response would be discarded But I cannot do it any better, without understand why it happens
+**BOOL_WITH_MAP** - The 'hive' engine return 'map' in response.
+I spent some time to understand why, but not get any info not in docs, not in library.
+So, I just exclude it from result, but leave an option to get it back again.
+Also it was made bad way, by 'dict' type, so any dict in response would be discarded.
+But I cannot do it any better, without understand why it happens.

 # Usage example